Can T-Mobile US Inc. (TMUS) Remain Competitive?

 Is It Worth Investing in T-Mobile US Inc. (NASDAQ :TMUS) Right Now?

-T-Mobile US Inc. (NASDAQ:TMUS) scored a price-to-earnings ratio above its average ratio, recording 40.20 x from its present earnings ratio.
+T-Mobile US Inc. (NASDAQ:TMUS) scored a price-to-earnings ratio above its average ratio, recording 39.80 x from its present earnings ratio.
 Plus, the 36-month beta value for TMUS is at 0.38.
-Opinions of the stock are interesting as 20 analysts out of 27 who provided ratings for T-Mobile US Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $138.95, which is $24.6 above the current price.
 TMUS currently public float of 583.09M and currently shorts hold a 2.59% ratio of that float.
-Today, the average trading volume of TMUS was 4.20M shares.
+Today, the average trading volume of TMUS was 4.16M shares.

 TMUS’s Market Performance